Alias aut dicta nemo.

 If there aren’t enough tablets for each staff member, things can get worse.
 Taking orders and collecting payments will happen on the wait staff’s timeline (usually when a tablet becomes free) as opposed to when the customer is ready.
 In short, you must be aware of how easy it is for tablets to turn your concept into a QSR, regardless of whether that’s your goal.

 Finally, when a guest goes to an upscale restaurant, they expect to be taken care of and appreciate the personal interaction between the server and the guest.
 Ordering is the starting point for establishing the personal connection.
 Introducing automated technology into the first point of contact distances rather than engages the customer, even if it’s just minimizing eye contact.

 Relying on a tablet for ordering and payments is easy, right?
-Logic would dictate that if your staff can use a standard POS terminal, using a hand-held tablet that replicates the POS should be just as easy.
+Logic would dictate that if your staff can use a standard POS system for bars and restaurants, using a hand-held tablet that replicates the POS should be just as easy.
 Unfortunately, it doesn’t always work out that way.
 Often, menus, modifiers, and other functionality are resized and crammed-in to fit the smaller tablet screen making it challenging to locate desired items.
 The smaller screen requires cryptic notes to capture guest modifications on meal preparation.
 Basically, the ordering process becomes more complicated rather than easier, as initially promised.

-Also, consider keeping payments separate from ordering by turning to a mobile platform that was purposely built to streamline the payment process without disrupting the guest experience.
+Also, consider keeping payments separate from ordering by turning to a mobile platform via the restaurant POS mobile payment apps and restaurant mobile payment options that were purposely built to streamline the payment process without disrupting the guest experience.